 Reliability, sensible time-management skills, and the ability to work under pressure are all desirable traits in a baker.
 You also need basic analytical and organizational capabilities, and to be able to read recipes, follow directions and schedule production.
 Interpersonal communication skills are necessary in order to deal effectively and politely with staff and customers.
 Since you handle food for a large portion of the day, personal hygiene must always be taken seriously.
-The essential skills of reading, document use, and oral communication are the key essential skills to be a successful baker.
+The Skills for Success of reading, numeracy and communication are key to being a successful baker.